-We are thrilled to announce our speakers and wisdom-holders for the community dialogues.
+We are very grateful to our speakers and wisdom-holders that shared with us at the event.

-Speaking on Indigenous Food Sovereignty and household food insecurity will be:
+Speaking on Indigenous Food Sovereignty and household food insecurity:

-Speaking about poverty as one of the root causes of household food insecurity will be:
+Speaking about poverty as one of the root causes of household food insecurity:

 Melanie Kurrein is the Provincial Manager of Food Security with the Population and Public Health Team with the BC Centre for Disease Control (BCCDC), Provincial Health Services Authority (PHSA).
 She is a registered dietitian with a master’s degree in socio-cultural studies of food and has worked in food security for over 17 years at both local (health authority) and provincial levels.
 In her current position as the Provincial Manager of Food Security, Melanie works closely with the regional health authorities, the First Nations Health Authority and the Ministry of Health to facilitate provincial collaboration and coordination of activities to inform food security policy and initiatives across the province.
 For example, Melanie works closely with the health authorities to coordinate and disseminate the Food Costing in BC and The Affordability of Healthy Eating initiative.